Braxton Health Care Center

 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term patients that needed more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and eating.
-Many in the industry believe that this is a reliable measure of a resident's well-being.
+This is a measure of the percent of long-term stay patients that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.
+Some argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile